Who We Serve

 Hope

-We acknowledge the existence of suffering and oppression, yet we have joy, courage, and boldness, for our hope is not found in our current situation, but in the Creator God.
-This hope is an anchor for our souls and stimulates us to good work.
+To practice hope means we acknowledge the existence of suffering and oppression, yet we have joy, courage, and boldness, for our hope is not found in our current situation.

 At Terebinth Refuge, we express the hope we have by creating a place of safety and refuge amidst suffering, empowering those who access our services to find their voice, discover their gifts, and use their agency to build skills and take steps towards independence and thriving.